rezafouladian/MacintoshPortable/docs/HardwareAndAccessories.md

 ### Apple Macintosh Portable Video Adapter (Cancelled)

+The codename for this adapter or video output capability on the Portable appears to have been "Topanga".

 ### Computer Care VideoMacPac
 The VideoMacPac was a video card that went in the PDS slot and allowed a second screen, unlike the regular video output on the Portable that mirrored the internal display.